ave-dcd/mave_vocabulary/README.md

 measurement, expression of a particular factor and mode of measurement (FACS, sc-RNA-seq), or transcript expression (bulk RNA-seq)).

+#### Dimensionality

-**Dimensionality of phenotyping assays** – how many phenotypes and of what complexity are included in the map
+Dimensionality defines how many phenotypes and of what complexity are included in the map.

-Controlled vocabulary terms (select one):

-- Single functional read-out
-- Single dimension (e.g. FACS fluorescence from a single protein was used)
+Dimensionality is primarily defined by its `type`, which must be one of the following controlled vocabulary terms:

+- single-dimensional data
+- high-dimensional data
-- High-dimensional data (e.g. ML/AI enabled cell imaging/classification)
+- combined functional data

-- The outcomes of multiple phenotypic assays were combined to make this map
+where `single-dimensional data` refers to experiments with a single dimension (e.g. FACS fluorescence from a single protein was used), `high-dimensional data` refers to experiments with multiple dimensions (e.g. ML/AI enabled cell imaging/classification), and `combined functional data` refers to experiments where multiple phenotypic assays were combined to make a map.

+The `type` field is required.
+Additional information about the `dimensionality` of an experiment may be provided using the `description` field.

 **Phenotypic assay examines** – terms selected from OBI subtree with root [OBI_0000070: “assay”](http://purl.obolibrary.org/obo/OBI_0000070)